CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Accommodation: Each stop along the route, such as Khon Kaen, Udon Thani, and Nong Khai, offers various accommodation options, from budget guesthouses to boutique hotels.
 Use Agoda or Booking.com to find and book your stay in advance, especially during the high season.

 • Local Cuisine: Isaan is famous for its spicy and flavorful dishes, such as “Som Tam” (papaya salad), “Larb” (spicy minced meat salad), and “Sticky Rice.”
 Make sure to try these dishes at local markets and roadside stalls.
-For a food guide specific to Isaan cuisine and where to find the best local dishes, check Eating Thai Food.

 • Isaan Festivals: If possible, time your visit to coincide with one of the region’s traditional festivals, such as the Rocket Festival (Bun Bang Fai) in May or the Candle Festival in Ubon Ratchathani.
 These festivals showcase Isaan’s cultural richness and community spirit.
 Learn more about festival dates and locations on Thailand Festival Guide.